shirish93/shirish93.github.io/_ideas/2026-08-05-remigration-plans.md

 6. Speaking of which, maintain an accessible list of semi-anonymous networking file, so folks can reach out to each other.

 In its essence, it looks like a sales (the lead generation step) and marketing (the second step) initiative.
 It could all be outsourced to private parties for what imagines wouildn't be very expensive sum.
-(80k x 10 folks x 12 months = ~1c crore/pa, without all the overhead.
-Overhead would probably double it)
+(80k x ( 5 folks per shift x 3 + 5 folks in media production & community engagementetc ) x 12 months = ~2 crore/pa)

+Lets add additional incentives, assume we want to raffle away 1lakh/week to arriving immigrants who sign up for the contact sheets, and reward the prize based on arrival stamp verification.
+It looks exactly like a sales/marketing organization, with customer acquisition expenses, with all-in expense of ~3crore per annum.
+It comes to ~$200K/year.

 Finally, what would the explicit deliverables be, what would the ROI look like, and how might we measure it/evaluate the initiative?